ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - Network errors are accomodated for
 - Interrupted or cut off data receives are saved for later parsing with the full message
 - Client can reliably reconnect after network errors
+- Visual representations including snakes, walls, powerups, images, views, etc

 ## What doesn't work:
-- Visual representations
 - Possibly unaccounted for errors

 ## What we still have to do:
 - Get everything that doesn't work working
-- Develop our drawing methods

 ## Things we tried to remember in development:
 - Keeping the model passive